2×6 Weight by Wood Type & Length • Complete Reference Chart

-Pressure-treated 2×6’s are notoriously heavy at the time that people buy them.
-This is because when you find them in the store, they are usually freshly-treated, or have only been drying for a couple of weeks.
-The water weight added to the wood during the pressure-treating process leads to freshly-treated boards weighing around 75% more than the weight of untreated boards.
+Pressure-treated 2×6’s are notoriously heavy at the store or lumber yard.
+This is because when you buy them, they have just been treated, or have only been drying for a couple of weeks.
+The water weight added to the wood during the pressure-treating process can often cause freshly-treated boards to weigh around 75% more than the same, but untreated, boards.
 This weight is temporary.
 The board will return (almost) to its original weight as it air-dries during the weeks or months after treatment.

-2×6 weight for treated wood will be approximately 0.4% to 1.5% more than 2×6 weight for untreated wood from the same tree species after drying.
+In the end, the 2×6 weight for treated wood will be approximately 0.4% to 1.5% more than the 2×6 weight for untreated wood from the same tree species after drying.